The Bottom Line

 Is Alamy royalty-free?

-Alamy also offers a Royalty-Free license, which means that you pay a one-off fee to use the image with no restrictions on how you use it, or for how long you use it.
+Alamy also offers a Royalty-Free license, which means you pay a one-off fee to use the image with no restrictions on how you use it or how long you use it.
 Royalty-free images can also be used across multiple projects, forever.

 You can use Alamy photos, but only if either of these three conditions is met: